 Finding free music tracks online is easy.
 Finding good free music tracks, on the other hand, … now there is a true challenge.
 Whether you are a podcaster, filmmaker, or marketing director, seeking out royalty-free music is simply a part of the job, but as just about anyone can tell you, the process is neither cheap nor easy.

-Now, media junkies of every flavour have a new reason to celebrate.
-Stock image giant Shutterstock for years owns and the small, composer-founded PremiumBeat which operates as a stand-alone service, and earlier this year they worked conjointly to build an impressive catalogue of royalty-free music that can be downloaded and used in your next project free of charge.
+Now, media junkies of every flavor have a new reason to celebrate.
+Stock image giant Shutterstock for years owns and the small, composer-founded PremiumBeat which operates as a stand-alone service, and earlier this year they worked conjointly to build an impressive catalog of royalty-free music that can be downloaded and used in your next project free of charge.

 PremiumBeat: Free Stock Audio from World-Class Composers

-Our favourite thing about PremiumBeat has always been the sleek and dark interface, which is much easier to browse than some bigger stock websites.
+Our favorite thing about PremiumBeat has always been the sleek and dark interface, which is much easier to browse than some bigger stock websites.
 While the power and scope of Shutterstock’s library are apparent here, PremiumBeat has managed to maintain its individuality within a sea of competing for stock content services.
 That's the main factor for them to be included in our top 30 best sites for filmmakers!

 You can read even more about this company in our PremiumBeat review.